CDCgov/SurveyLand/README.md

 figure titles, and data source captions, including: data producer, survey name, survey round or cycle, field dates, and geographic area.

-**Data filtering** Filter on up to two variables before analysis.
+**Data filtering** Filter by up to two variables before analysis.
 Users are warned not to pre-filter for subgroup analyses when using complex survey design features, as doing so can produce incorrect standard errors.